Ben Tirran from Glen Clova

 Scenery

-From the Glen Clova Hotel, this circular route climbs above the corries surrounding hidden Loch Brandy and Loch Wharral, and crosses wide crests and moorland to reach 'The Goet', the highest point on Ben Tirran.
+Starting from the Glen Clova Hotel near the upper reaches of the glen, this circular route climbs above the corries surrounding hidden Loch Brandy and Loch Wharral, then crosses broad, often heathery crests and open moorland to reach 'The Goet', the highest point on Ben Tirran.

 Route map